LawrenceDavy/Azure-Static-Website-Guide/README.md

 * **CDN not reflecting changes:** It might take some time for changes to propagate through the CDN.
 You can try purging the CDN endpoint cache in the Azure portal.
 * **Custom domain not working:** Double-check the CNAME record configuration with your domain registrar and ensure it points to the correct CDN endpoint hostname.

-## Contributing

-Contributions to this guide are welcome!
-Feel free to fork this repository and submit pull requests with improvements or corrections.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).